 A proud record

-Australia has had peacekeepers in the field with the United Nations continuously for over 50 years.
+Australia has had peacekeepers in the field with the United Nations since 1947.
 In Indonesia in 1947, Australians were part of the very first group of UN military observers anywhere in the world, and were, in fact, the first into the field.

 - Lieutenant General Robert Nimmo was Chief Military Observer in Kashmir with the UN Military Observer Group in India and Pakistan, from 1950 to 1966

 - Lieutenant General John Sanderson was Force Commander with the UN Transitional Authority in Cambodia, 1992 to 1993

 - Major General David Ferguson was Force Commander with the Multinational Force and Observers (in the Sinai) from 1994 to 1997